anthonycorletti/astrobase-cli/README.md

 Checks help you make sure that everything is ready to roll in your environment.

 Run `astrobase check commands` to make sure that the necessary commands are in your `$PATH` to use Astrobase.
+You want to make sure that a docker daemon is available and `kubectl` is in your path.
+These dependencies may be removed in the future with a rewrite in [go](https://golang.com).

 ### Profiles